Cheesy Zucchini Casserole Simple and Comforting Dish

 Leftovers in the fridge usually last up to 5 days.
 After that, they may not taste as good.
 Always check for signs of spoilage.
 If you see any mold or the casserole smells off, it’s best to throw it away.

 Keep an eye out for changes in texture as well.
 If the casserole feels slimy or mushy, it’s time to discard it.
 Staying mindful of these signs helps you enjoy your dish safely.
-For the full recipe, you can refer to the earlier section.

 FAQs